Mercedes-Benz Group AG – Annual report – 31 December 2023

 The Group’s overall currency exposure is reduced by natural hedging, which consists of the currency exposures of the business operations of different entities and segments partially offsetting each other at Group level.
 These natural hedges eliminate the need for hedging to the extent of the matched exposures.
 To provide an additional natural hedge against any remaining transaction risk exposure, the Mercedes-Benz Group generally strives to increase cash outflows in the same currencies in which the Group has a net excess inflow.

 The Group’s targeted hedge ratios for forecast operating cash flows in foreign currencies are generally determined using a step-by-step method.
 Depending on the nature of the underlying risks, the hedging rates decrease the further the expected cash flows are in the future.
 On the one hand, the hedging horizon is naturally limited by uncertainty related to cash flows that lie far in the future; on the other hand, it may also be limited by the fact that appropriate currency contracts are not available.
-This step-by-step method aims to limit risks for the Group from unfavourable movements in exchange rates while preserving sufficient flexibility to participate in favourable developments.
+This step-by-step method aims to limit risks for the Group from unfavourable movements in exchange-rates while preserving sufficient flexibility to participate in favourable developments.
 Based on this step-by-step method and depending on the market outlook, the committee determines the hedging horizon, which usually varies from one to five years, as well as the average hedge ratios.
-Reflecting the character of the underlying risks, the hedge ratios decrease with increasing maturities.
-At year-end 2022, currency management for calendar year 2023 showed an unhedged position in the automotive business in calendar year 2023 of 17% of the underlying forecasted cash flows in US dollars and an unhedged position of 28% of the underlying forecasted cash flows in British pounds, while the forecasted cash flows in Chinese renminbi were almost fully hedged with an unhedged position of 1 %.
+At the end of 2023, the currency management for calendar year 2024 showed an unhedged position in the automotive business of 35% of the underlying forecasted cash flows in US dollars and an unhedged position of 29% of the underlying forecast cash flows in British pounds, while the forecast cash flows in Chinese renminbi were almost fully hedged with an unhedged position of 4%.

-Table D.89 shows the period-end, high, low and average value-at-risk figures of the exchange rate risks for the 2022 and 2021 portfolios of derivative financial instruments, which were entered into primarily in connection with the vehicle business operations.
+The following table shows the period-end, high, low and average value-at-risk figures of the exchange-rate risks for the 2023 and 2022 portfolios of derivative financial instruments, which were entered into primarily in connection with the vehicle business operations and the trade receivables and payables existing at the end of quarter.
 Average exposure has been computed on an end-of-quarter basis.
-The offsetting transactions underlying the derivative financial instruments are not included in the following value-at-risk presentation, since they primarily comprise forecasted cash-flows.
-See also table D.84.
+The other transactions underlying the derivative financial instruments are not included in the following value-at-risk presentation, since they comprise forecast cash flows.
+See also table Nominal amounts of derivative financial instruments used in hedge accounting in Note 32.

-Please refer to table D.81.
-There were no significant effects on earnings in 2022 and 2021.
+Please refer to table Cash Flow Hedges and hedges of a net investment in foreign operations in note 32.
+There were no material effects on earnings in the years 2022 and 2023.

-The development of the value at risk from foreign currency hedging in 2022 was primarily determined by the increase in volatilities and the volume of hedging transactions.
+The development of the value at risk from foreign currency hedging in 2023 was primarily shaped by a decrease in the volume of hedging transactions and volatilities.

 The Group’s investments in liquid assets or refinancing activities are generally selected so that possible currency risks are minimized.
 Transaction risks arising from liquid assets or payables in foreign currencies that result from the Group’s investment or refinancing on money and capital markets are generally hedged against currency risks at the time of investing or refinancing in accordance with the Mercedes-Benz Group’s internal policies.
 The Group uses appropriate derivative financial instruments (e.g. cross-currency interest rate swaps) to hedge against currency risk.

-Since currency risks arising from the Group’s investment or refinancing in foreign currencies and the respective hedging transactions generally offset each other, these derivative financial instruments are not included in the value-at-risk calculation presented.
+Because currency risks from liquidity investments or liabilities in foreign currencies are generally fully offset due to the Group’s investment or refinancing and the derivative financial instruments used in this regard, these financial instruments were not included in the value-at-risk calculation presented.

-Effects of currency translation risk.
 For purposes of Mercedes-Benz Group’s Consolidated Financial Statements, the income and expenses and the assets and liabilities of subsidiaries located outside the euro zone are converted into euros.
-Therefore, period-to-period changes in average exchange rates may cause translation effects that have a significant impact on, for example, revenue, segment profit/loss (EBIT) and assets and liabilities of the Group.
-Unlike exchange rate transaction risk, exchange rate translation risk does not necessarily affect future cash flows.
-The Group’s equity position reflects changes in carrying amounts caused by exchange rates.
-In general, the Mercedes-Benz Group does not hedge against exchange rate translation risk.
+Therefore, period-to-period changes in exchange-rates may cause translation effects that have a significant impact on, for example, revenue, segment profit/loss (EBIT) and assets and liabilities of the Group.
+Unlike exchange-rate transaction risk, currency translation risk does not necessarily affect future cash flows.
+The Group’s equity position reflects changes in carrying amounts caused by exchange-rates.
+In general, the Mercedes-Benz Group does not hedge against currency translation risk.

 The Mercedes-Benz Group uses a variety of interest rate sensitive financial instruments to manage the liquidity needs of the Group.
-A substantial volume of interest rate sensitive assets and liabilities results from the leasing and sales financing business operated by the Mercedes-Benz Mobility segment.
+However, the majority of interest rate sensitive assets and liabilities results from the financial services business operated by Mercedes-Benz Mobility.
 The Mercedes-Benz Mobility companies enter into transactions with customers that primarily result in fixed-rate receivables.
 The Mercedes-Benz Group’s general policy is to match the refinancing of interest-bearing assets in terms of maturities and interest rates wherever economically feasible.
 However, for a narrowly limited portion of the receivables portfolio in selected and developed markets, Mercedes-Benz Mobility does not match refinancing in terms of maturities in order to take advantage of market opportunities.
 This results in the Mercedes-Benz Group being exposed to interest rate risks.

 Derivative financial instruments are also used in conjunction with the refinancing related to the automotive segments and liquidity management.
 The Mercedes-Benz Group steers the funding activities of the automotive segments and the financial services business at Group level.

-Table D.89 shows the period-end, high, low and average value-at-risk figures of the interest rate risk for the 2022 and 2021 portfolios of interest rate sensitive primary financial instruments and derivative financial instruments of the Group, including the financial instruments of the financial services business.
+The table Value at risk for exchange risk, interest rate risk and commodity price risk shows the period-end, high, low and average value-at-risk figures of the interest rate risk for the 2023 and 2022 portfolios of interest rate sensitive primary financial instruments and derivative financial instruments of the Group, including the financial instruments of the financial services business.
 Liabilities from leasing contracts for which the Mercedes-Benz Group acts as a lessee are not included in the value-at-risk of the interest rate risk.
 Average exposure has been computed on an end-of-quarter basis.

 Commodity-price risk

-The Mercedes-Benz Group is exposed to the risk of changes in commodity prices in connection with procuring raw materials and manufacturing supplies used in production.
-The Mercedes-Benz Group usually counteracts the risk of short-term fluctuations in raw-material prices by means of price escalation clauses in the supply contracts.
-The Mercedes-Benz Group also concludes power purchase agreements for wind and solar energy in order to protect itself from fluctuations in energy prices and ensure long-term, sustainable procurement of electricity.
-The value of these contracts is based on the difference between the fixed purchase price and the future expected electricity prices.
-A small portion of the raw-material price risk relating to the forecasted procurement of precious metals is hedged with the use of derivative financial instruments.
-The Mercedes-Benz Group has decided to suspend these hedging strategies for precious metals until further notice and to phase out existing hedges.
+The Mercedes-Benz Group is exposed to the risk of changes in market prices (e.g. for raw materials and energy) in connection with procuring manufacturing supplies used in production.
+The Mercedes-Benz Group usually counteracts the risk of short-term fluctuations in market prices by means of short and medium-term price escalation clauses or fixing of purchase prices in the supply contracts.
+The Mercedes-Benz Group concludes e.g. power purchase agreements for wind and solar energy in order to protect itself from fluctuations in energy prices and ensure long-term, sustainable procurement of electricity.

-Table D.89 shows the period-end, high, low and average value-at-risk figures for the 2022 and 2021 portfolio of derivative financial instruments used to hedge commodity price risk.
+The table Value at risk for exchange-rate risk, interest rate risk and commodity price risk shows the period-end, high, low and average value-at-risk figures for the 2022 portfolio of derivative financial instruments used to hedge commodity price risk.
 Average exposure has been computed on an end-of-quarter basis.
 The transactions underlying the derivative financial instruments are not included in the value-at-risk presentation.
-See also table D.84.

 Equity-price risk